 |Fishing mortality||Biomass||Fishing mortality||Biomass|

-a The global assessment of southern bluefin tuna and the default limit reference point from the Commonwealth Fisheries Harvest Strategy Policy (Department of Agriculture and Water Resources 2018) are used as the basis for status determination.
+a Status is based on the global assessment of southern bluefin tuna and the default limit reference point from the Commonwealth Fisheries Harvest Strategy Policy (Department of Agriculture and Water Resources 2018).

 The Southern Bluefin Tuna Fishery (SBTF) spans the Australian Fishing Zone.
-Southern bluefin tuna (Thunnus maccoyii) is targeted by fishing fleets from a number of nations, both on the high seas and within the Exclusive Economic Zones (EEZs) of Australia, New Zealand, Indonesia and South Africa.
+Southern bluefin tuna (Thunnus maccoyii) is targeted by fishing fleets from several nations, both on the high seas and within the Exclusive Economic Zones (EEZs) of Australia, New Zealand, Indonesia and South Africa.
 Young fish (1–4 years of age) move from the spawning ground in the north-east Indian Ocean into the Australian EEZ and southwards along the Western Australian coast (Figure 23.1).
-Surface-schooling juveniles are found seasonally in the continental-shelf region of southern Australia.
-Current evidence suggests that juveniles return to the Great Australian Bight in the austral summer, but there is some uncertainty about the proportion that returns (Basson et al. 2012).
-Most of the Australian catch is taken in the Great Australian Bight.
-Smaller amounts are taken from the longline fisheries, mainly off south-eastern Australia.

 Since 1992, most of the Australian catch has been taken by purse seine, targeting juvenile southern bluefin tuna (2–5 years of age) in the Great Australian Bight.
 This catch is transferred to aquaculture farming operations off the coast of Port Lincoln in South Australia, where the fish are grown to a larger size to achieve higher market prices.
-Australian domestic longliners operating along the east coast catch some southern bluefin tuna, and recreational fishing for the species has increased in recent years.
-Throughout the rest of its range, southern bluefin tuna is targeted by pelagic longliners from other fishing nations.
+Australian domestic longliners operating along the east coast also catch southern bluefin tuna, and there is some recreational fishing for the species.

-The Commonwealth Fisheries Harvest Strategy Policy (Department of Agriculture and Water Resources 2018) is not prescribed for fisheries managed jointly under international management arrangements, such as the SBTF, which is managed under the 1994 Convention for the Conservation of Southern Bluefin Tuna.
-In 2011, the Commission for the Conservation of Southern Bluefin Tuna (CCSBT) adopted a management procedure (the Bali Procedure) that is analogous to a harvest strategy, and this has been used to set the global total allowable catch (TAC) since 2012.
-The management procedure aims to achieve rebuilding of the southern bluefin tuna stock to 20% of its initial unfished biomass (the interim rebuilding target) by 2035, with 70% probability.
-The global TAC is allocated to members and cooperating non-members as agreed by the CCSBT under the 2011 CCSBT Resolution on the Allocation of the Global Total Allowable Catch.
-The Australian Fisheries Management Authority (AFMA) sets the TAC for the SBTF in accordance with Australia’s allocation.
-A new management procedure is currently being developed.
+The Commonwealth Fisheries Harvest Strategy Policy (Department of Agriculture and Water Resources 2018) does not prescribe management arrangements for fisheries managed jointly under international arrangements, such as the SBTF, which is managed under the 1994 Convention for the Conservation of Southern Bluefin Tuna.
+In 2011, the Commission for the Conservation of Southern Bluefin Tuna (CCSBT) adopted a management procedure (the Bali Procedure) that is analogous to a harvest strategy.

-Most of the Australian fishing effort for southern bluefin tuna is by purse-seine vessels in the Great Australian Bight and waters off South Australia.
-The number of vessels in the purse-seine fishery has been fairly stable, ranging from five to eight since the 1994–95 fishing season.
-Since 2011, most fishing has occurred in the east of the Bight, closer to Port Lincoln, resulting in shorter towing distances to bring the fish to the aquaculture grow-out cages.
+The number of vessels in the purse-seine fishery has been fairly stable, ranging from 5 to 8 since the 1994–95 fishing season.
+Since 2011, most fishing has occurred in the east of the Bight, closer to Port Lincoln, resulting in shorter towing distances to bring the fish to aquaculture farms for growing before harvest.